bannerImage.png

 When did you last get a valuation for this property?

-If your answer to the first question was yes, and the property is above a certain value, then this means you fall within a specific tax regime in the form of the Annual Tax on Enveloped Dwellings (ATED).
-This means you may be liable to pay an annual tax charge on your property, or properties, if your company has a stake in more than one.
+If your answer to the first question was yes, and the property is above a certain value, then this means you likely fall within a specific tax regime in the form of the Annual Tax on Enveloped Dwellings (ATED).
+Consequently, you may be liable to pay an annual tax charge on your property, or properties, if your company has a stake in more than one.

-Read on to find out more about ATED, the annual charge amounts, the need for revaluation of properties, and where potential reliefs and exemptions to the regime can be applied.
+Read on to find out more about ATED, the annual charge amounts, the need to value your properties, and where potential reliefs and exemptions to the regime can be applied.

 The ATED return period runs from 1 April with returns then due, and the tax is required to be paid, by 30 April.
 There are specific rules about when a property comes within the regime and if its status changes during a year, for example through a sale or purchase.